Detailed course offerings (Time Schedule) are available for

 Designed to increase competence in public speaking and the critique of public speaking.
 Emphasizes choice and organization of material, sound reasoning, audience analysis, and delivery.

-COM 233 Introduction to Language and Society (5) VLPA Evans, Wassink
+COM 233 Introduction to Language and Society (5) A&H, DIV

-Provides an introduction to the study of language through culture and society, and raises and awareness of the role that society and the individual play in shaping language via the systematic observation and critical discussion of linguistic phenomena.
+Introduces the study of sociolects, the varieties of language that arise from differences in cultural and societal groups, often reflective of power inequalities.
+Raises awareness of the role that society and the individual play in shaping sociolects via the systematic observation and critical discussion of linguistic phenomena.
 Offered: jointly with ANTH 233/LING 233; A.

 Examines public debate in a democracy by developing a rhetorical perspective of public argument and skills to evaluate debates critically.
 Develops an understanding of rhetoric, values, audiences, tests of reasoning, and sources of information.
 Sharpens critical skills and applies them to contemporary controversies in the public sphere.